-If you wish to receive a copy of the prospectus or take a tour of the school then, please, contact the School Secretary on 01726 73911.
-If you wish to find out more about SEN provision then you can arrange to meet with the school's Inclusion Lead/SENDCo's - Mrs Nancarrow or Miss Nile.
+If you wish to receive a copy of the prospectus or take a tour of the school then, please, contact the office on 01726 73911.
+If you wish to find out more about SEND provision then you can arrange to meet with the school's SENDCO - Mrs Nancarrow.

 13. What should I do if I feel that the Local Offer is not being delivered or is not meeting your child's needs?
-Please feel free to talk to Mrs Nancarrow or Mrs Bunting if you have any concerns.
+Please feel free to talk to Mrs Nancarrow - SENDCO or Mrs Bunting - Headteacher if you have any concerns.